 Our Vision - an Interconnected Fashion Industry

 To offer the fashion shopping experience of the future, full access and availability of products is a key success driver.
-Zalando gives access to more than 250,000 fashion items from about 2,000 brands.
+Zalando gives access to more than 300,000 fashion items from almost 2,000 brands.
 90 percent of all stock in Europe, however, still lies in stationary stores.
 That’s why we made it our goal to make the best fashion products available to our consumers - at anytime and anywhere - and offer individual customer services.

 Our integrated commerce approach provides new ways in which fashion partners can join the Zalando platform by either connecting their stock from warehouses and local stores or by taking over order fulfillment.
 This is a big opportunity with regards to the overall efficiency of inventory-sharing across partners in our ecosystem.